 The basis of our Sustainable Investment Policy is that companies, governments and institutions must comply with socio-ethical principles.
 These Fundamental Investment Principles are based on a range of international conventions and principles, including the United Nations' Principles for Responsible Investment (PRI), Global Compact (UNGC), the UN Guiding Principles on Business & Human Rights and the OECD Guidelines for Multinational Enterprises.

-In addition, we do not invest in countries and companies that are subject to EU or UN sanctions, are involved in the production or trade of controversial weapons, are systematically involved in fraud, corruption or tax avoidance, or are significantly involved in tobacco, pornography or gambling.
-Companies, governments and institutions that do not comply with these principles exhibit unacceptable behavior and are consequently excluded from the investment universe.
-All companies, governments and institutions that comply with the investment principles also meet the conditions of good governance as formulated in the SFDR.
+In addition, we do not invest in issuers that are subject to EU or UN sanctions, are involved in the production or trade of controversial weapons, are systematically involved in fraud, corruption or tax avoidance, or are significantly involved in tobacco, pornography or gambling.
+Companies, governments and institutions that do not comply with these principles exhibit unacceptable behaviour and are consequently excluded from the investment universe.
+All companies, governments and institutions that comply with our Fundamental Investment Principles are also considered to meet the conditions of good governance as formulated in the SFDR.

-Compliance with the Principles is assessed on the basis of two main criteria: (1) repeated or systematic involvement in activities covered by the Principles, as well as failure to adequately address such involvement; and (2) insufficient measures to prevent this involvement in the future.
-Proteq assesses whether companies or institutions should be excluded as soon as it becomes clear that they cannot be convinced to change their behaviour.
-When it is decided to exclude a company and an investment is already made in this company, this investment will be sold with due observance of a certain time limit.
-This may also apply to companies that are not directly involved in violations of the Fundamental Investment Principles, but whose conduct or activities raise serious ethical questions.
+Compliance with our Fundamental Investment Principles is assessed on the basis of two main criteria: (1) repeated or systematic involvement in activities covered by the Principles, as well as failure to adequately address such involvement; and (2) insufficient measures to prevent this involvement in the future.
+Proteq assesses whether companies, governments or institutions should be excluded as soon as it becomes clear that they cannot be convinced to change their behaviour.
+When it is decided to exclude an issuer and a company, government or institution and an investment is already made in the issuer, this investment will be sold with due observance of a certain time limit.
+This may also apply to issuers that are not directly involved in violations of the Fundamental Investment Principles, but whose conduct or activities raise serious ethical questions.